amidaware/trmm-docs/docs/unsupported_proxies.md

 At which point agents should be working.
 Use the "Recover Connection" button if necessary.

-## Synology NAS reverse proxy portal
+## Synology NAS Reverse Proxy Portal

 Follow [HAProxy](#haproxy)